Skip to main content

 Largest Donors of Humanitarian Aid in 2023

-According to FTS data, as of March 2023, the U.S. ranks No. 1 as the largest donor country in 2023, followed by Germany second place.
-The European Commission is the third largest donor of humanitarian aid this year.
-Japan is in fourth place.
-The United Kingdom ranks sixth.
+According to FTS data, the U.S. ranked No. 1 as the largest donor country in 2023, followed by the Germany in second place.
+The European Commission was the third-largest donor of humanitarian aid.
+Japan ranked fourth.
+The United Kingdom dropped to eighth place.

 The ten largest governmental donors in 2023